Dan0sz/host-analytics-locally/readme.txt

 N/A

 == Changelog ==

+= 1.41 =
+Version change, to push it through the auto-updater in Wordpress.

 = 1.40 - New Features =
 Added the option for tracking administrators.
 It completely disables the code for Wordpress administrators i.e. your other logged in users will still be tracked.
 Made the plugin fully translatable.
 Did some code optimizations.